Riemann--Hilbert approach to the time-dependent generalized sine kernel: Introduction

 This paper deals with an extension of these analysis to the case of a Fredholm determinant of an integrable integral operator whose integral kernel has a more involved structure then in the aforementioned cases.
 We call our kernel the time-dependent generalized sine kernel.
 The Fredholm determinant we analyze arises in the representation of the zero temperature long-distance/long-time asymptotic behavior of two-point functions in a wide class of integrable models \textit{away} from their free fermion point.
 In particular, its asymptotics expansion (and especially the new series representation that we obtain for it) plays a crucial role in the computation of the long-time/long-distance asymptotic behavior of these two-point functions.
-Therefore the results in this paper can be seen as a first step towards such an asymptotic analysis of two-point functions.
-Let us be slightly more specific.